harshitg123/heroku_deployment/README.md

   }
 ```

-2. In your  `package.json`  file add the following command in `scripts` object, Follow this step if you want to deploy from github, Otherwise skip this step.
+2. In your  `package.json`  file add the following command in `scripts` object.

 ```
   "scripts": {